Optimality of Gradient-MUSIC for spectral estimation: Introduction

 \subsection{Literature review}

 In this section and throughout the paper, $\bfeta\in \C^{2m-1}$ denotes some additive perturbation of the clean samples.
 It may be deterministic or stochastic.
-We concentrate our discussion solely on the $m\Delta \gg 2\pi$ case and do not discuss results for the super-resolution case.
-To keep the following discussion simple, the various constants $C>0$ that appear in this section do not depend on $\bfeta$ and $m$, but may depend on other parameters such as $s$ and $\bfa$.
+We concentrate our discussion solely on the well-separated case $m\Delta \gg \pi$.
+To simplify the following discussion, the various constants $C>0$ that appear in this section do not depend on $\bfeta$ and $m$, but may depend on other parameters such as $s$ and $\bfa$.

 {\bf Subspace methods.} For the well-separated case and deterministic perturbations, ESPRIT \cite{li2020super} and MPM \cite{moitra2015matrixpencil} recover the frequencies and amplitudes with error at most $C\|\bfeta\|_2/\sqrt m$ and $C\|\bfeta\|_2 \sqrt m$, respectively.
 Applying H\"older's inequalities, these upper bounds become $C\|\bfeta\|_\infty$ and $Cm \|\bfeta\|_\infty$, respectively.
 In either case, they do not achieve the minimax lower bounds.
 Even a sub-optimal analysis of MUSIC has been elusive.
 Prior work such as \cite{liao2016music} requires an implicit assumption on the convexity of the objective function near the true minima.
 Unlike the main results of this paper, these previous results say that one should use the smallest $m$ such that the frequencies are sufficiently well separated because increasing $m$ beyond the minimum number requires more computational resources while potentially making the amplitude error larger.